Bright lights across the colour spectrum

 Time zones

 Inevitably with a global virtual conference, there may be sessions running outside of standard working hours in your time zone.
 However, during the submission process you will be asked to choose your time zone.
-When the conference programme is drafted, we will take account of your time zone to ensure that participants are not due to present during unsociable hours in their location.
+When the conference programme is drafted, we will take account of your time zone to ensure that participants are not due to present during the night in their location.

 Instructions for individual paper submissions